- Comfortable fit

 Related: Best VR headsets

-HTC Vive Pro – Design, specs and sound
+HTC Vive Pro Review – Design, specs and sound

 The resolution of the screen has seen a substantial upgrade over the original Vive’s, but it’s the upgraded physical design of the headset itself that most struck me about the Vive Pro.